nguyendinhduc/deprecate-gs-device-detection/README.md

 }
 ```

 For this example, rather than rely on a view (such as JSP) to render model data in HTML, this controller simply returns the data to be written directly to the body of the response.
-In this case, that data is a String which reads, "Hello mobile browser!" if the requesting client is a mobile device.
-This is possible with the use of the [`@ResponseBody`] annotation. [`@ResponseBody`] tells Spring MVC to not render a model into a view, but rather to write the returned object into the response body.
+In this case, the data is a String that reads, "Hello mobile browser!" if the requesting client is a mobile device.
+The [`@ResponseBody`] annotation tells Spring MVC to write the returned object into the response body, rather than to render a model into a view.

 ## Make the application executable